-Award-winning chef, Alex Stratta, shares his recipes for the most crowd-pleasing appetizers for your Super Bowl Sunday celebration.
+Award-winning chef, Alex Stratta, shares his recipes for the most crowd-pleasing appetizers for your Big Game Sunday celebration.

-Some people might say that the first big holiday of the new year is Super Bowl Sunday.
+Some people might say that the first big holiday of the new year is the Big Game.
 This February, the highly-anticipated big game will be held in sunny Miami, featuring such celebrated entertainers as Jennifer Lopez and Shakira.
 It will surely be a Sunday to remember, but, you don’t have to be a diehard sports fan to enjoy the plethora of parties and fantastic party food ideas that are a traditional part of game day.

 “Get a variety of unexpected items to please everyone, including vegetable lovers and non-meat eaters,” says Chef Stratta.
 “Get some interesting cheese and charcuterie, and grilled bread with several spreads and dips like hummus and pesto.”

 When hosting a party with several guests gathered around the television, you don’t want to spend too much time in the kitchen and miss out on the action.
 Chef Stratta recommends serving foods that don’t need too much last-minute preparation so you can enjoy hanging with your friends come game time.
 “The more substantial parts of the dishes should be prepared in advance to allow for easy and quick cooking during halftime.”